AndrewSRea/My_Learning_Port/JavaScript/Tools_and_Testing/Client-side_Frameworks/Vue/First_Vue_Component/README.md

-# Creasting our first Vue component
+# Creating our first Vue component

 Now it's time to dive deeper into Vue, and create our own custom component -- we'll start by creating a component to represent each item in the todo list.
 Along the way, we'll learn about a few important concepts such as calling components inside other components, passing data to them via props, and saving data state.